Thursday’s Headlines Shout, Shout, Let It All Out

 12:06 AM EDT on April 23, 2026

 - Why does it take so long and cost so much money to build transit infrastructure in the U.S. compared to other countries?
-The Urban Institute has an answer: A lengthy public review process that privileges residents with enough leisure time to attend meetings and/or enough money to sue, leading to costly last-minute design changes, as well as attempts to bypass that process that bring projects to a screeching halt once word gets out.
+The Urban Institute has one answer: A lengthy public review process that privileges residents with enough leisure time to attend meetings and/or enough money to sue, leading to costly last-minute design changes, as well as attempts to bypass that process that bring projects to a screeching halt once word gets out.

 - Engineering textbooks often gloss over induced demand, which explains why so many transportation planners and traffic engineers are either unaware or skeptical of the idea.
 (Sage Journals)

-- The American Dream of owning a single-family home comes with a cost: isolation from friends living in denser, walkable neighborhoods.
+- The American Dream of owning a single-family home often comes with a cost: isolation from friends living in denser, walkable neighborhoods.
 (Common Edge)

 - The U.S. DOT awarded $4.7 billion to renovate Penn Station in New York City and Union Station in Washington, D.C.
 (Bloomberg).
 The agency also opened up applications for $2 billion in grants for rail projects (Transportation Today).